jackdough/lwc-listview/force-app/main/default/lwc/datatable/README.md

         editable (defaults to table setting),
         options (array of options for picklist - Array of strings or objects with `label` and `value`) }

+Notes one `editFieldName`: This is designed for use with a calculated (formula) field that fronts field in Salesforce.
+Use carefully!
+It may not be obvious to users that they are editing a different field.
+Additionally, all the metadata comes from the original field - not the edit field!
+So make sure that they are the same type.

 #### Example: